matthew0241/CPlayersGuide/Master Syntax List.md

 byte aByte = (byte)anInt; // explicit conversion, programmer is telling the compiler, force this to move to a byte
 ```

-Casting Math operations for small types (math operations are not defined for types smaller than int)
+Casting Math operations for small types
+- Math operations are not defined for types smaller than int
 ```cs
 short a = 2;
 short b = 3;
 short total = (short)(a + b);
 ```

-Casting Math operations for integer to floating point (if we didn't cast the below code, it would assume integer division!)
+Casting Math operations for integer to floating point
+- If we didn't cast the below code, it would assume integer division!
 ```cs
 int amountDone = 20;
 int amountToDo = 100;